zkoss/zk-mvvm-book/syntax/scopeparam.md

 **Purpose:** Tell binder to retrieve a value with specified scope

-The default scope: **AUTO** means searching the value from COMPONENT to SPACE, PAGE, DESKTOP, SESSION, APPLICATION one by one automatically until a non-null value is found.
+The default scope: **AUTO** means searching the value from COMPONENT to SPACE, PAGE, DESKTOP, EXECUTION, SESSION, APPLICATION one by one automatically until a non-null value is found.
 If you specified the **scopes** element, binder will search the only scope you specified.

 Example
 =======